 The short version: creative writing and art about environmental justice.
 The fiction we publish is mostly, but not exclusively, speculative; the nonfiction is more creative than journalistic, the poetry tends towards the narrative, preferably with some thematic heft, the visual art leans away from the pulpy towards the surreal, subversive, political.
 But the heart of what we want is your searingly personal, visceral, idiosyncratic understanding of the world and the people in it as it has been, as it is, as it will be, as it could be, as a consequence of humanity’s relationship with the earth.

 We are actively seeking work from Indigenous writers and artists, writers and artists of color, queer and transgender writers and artists, and anyone who has suffered the consequences, intended or otherwise, of dominant society’s systemic disconnect with and mistreatment of the natural world.
 And we’re actively seeking new ways to reach all of the above.
 Seriously, if you know of a way we can do that, please share.

 We’re no longer accepting submissions by email; queries are ok.
 Simultaneous submissions are ok.
-Multiple poetry submissions is preferred, 3-5 poems, <10 pages; with longer submissions (including long poems), please send one at a time.
+Multiple poetry submissions is preferred, 3-5 poems, <10 pages combined in a single document; with longer submissions (including long poems), please send one at a time.
 Feel free to submit again after you hear back.
 Query for reprints.
 Length: 0 – 20,000 words (query for longer).
 Response time has ranged from one to four months and is slowest October – January as we’re putting together the new issue.
 Payment is eight cents a word for prose, thirty dollars a page for poetry, art negotiable, minimum twenty-five dollars per piece.
 Sample contract is here.
-We’re always open for submissions, but the arbitrary cutoff point for the fifth issue will be the (northern hemisphere) autumn equinox, September 22, 2020.

 All of the above shall be subject hopefully not to too much change but certainly to clarification, evolution and adaptation.